-CodeHS runs student programs through a series of Test Cases to ensure that their code is functionally and stylistically sound, and accomplishes the goals of a given exercise.
+CodeHS runs student programs through a series of Test Cases to ensure that their code is functionally, and stylistically sound while accomplishing the goals of a given exercise.

 How It Works:

-When a student hits the ‘Submit Code’ button, the Test Cases are run, and if any fail, the student is prevented from submitting their code for grading.
+When a student hits the ‘Submit Code’ button, the Test Cases are run against our Autograders, and if any fail, the student is prevented from submitting their code for grading.

 **Important Note: Test Cases are not designed to catch all errors/issues all of the time.
 We think about Test Cases like Spell Check.
 Spell Check ensures that the basic spelling and sentence mechanics are correct, but simply because something passes Spell Check doesn't mean that the entire essay is logically sound.